SuperSonicSites/inteck3d/content/portfolio/yearling.md

 ---
-title: Kitchen and Bath Remodel
+title: Kitchen and Bath Remodel ~ Architectural Drafting & Visualization
 description: This project consisted of a main floor renovation, mostly focusing on cabinets, and an upstairs bathroom renovation.
 See full details to learn more.
 bannerh1: Kitchen and Bath Remodel
 layout: post